Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 Also, these groups' separation from the national average and each other is consistent.
 With the exception of 2013 none of these eleven locations' obesity rates ever cross the U.S. average.

-# Question 3: What nutritional, behavioral, institutional, and environmental factors are associated with rates of high-BMI categories?
+# Question 3: What nutritional, behavioral, institutional, and environmental factors are associated with obesity rates?

+The goal of this project is not just to see how obesity rates have changed, but what risk factors are associated with those changes.
+The YRBSS dataset includes a variety of other self-survey responses, including the percent of students "watching 3 or more hours of television each school day", "achiev[ing] 1 hour or more of moderate-and/or vigorous-intensity physical activity daily", "consuming fruit less than 1 time daily", "consuming vegetables less than 1 time daily", "drank regular soda/pop at least one time per day", and "participating in daily physical education".

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q3_factor_bar_chart.png)